wchesley/notebook/Proxmox/Proxmox.md

   * `ps aux | grep "/usr/bin/kvm -id VMID"`
 * Once we find the PID we kill the process using the command.
   * `kill -9 PID`

+## Reset root password on PVE host

+- Boot into grub, select single user but do not press enter.
+- Press e to go into edit mode.
+- Scroll down to the kernel line you will boot from, it starts with "linux /boot/vmlinuz-……."
+- Scroll to the end of that line and press space key once and type init=/bin/bash
+- Press Ctrl X to boot

+**Remount / as Read/Write**
+`mount -rw -o remount /`

+**Change the root account password with**
+`passwd`

+**Change any other account password with**
+`passwd username`

+**type new password, confirm and hit enter and then reboot.**